 The gray bar down at the bottom details the the channels used by 5.8GHz WiFi routers common throughout populated areas.
 Both business and residential areas are rife with WiFi signals, and unless you are away from these areas, your video can be affected by it.
 On the flip side, if you’re on your workbench at home (or work…. we don’t judge), and your WiFi drops out, it could be your VTx causing it!
 If you’re experiencing issues with signal quality, keep in mind this chart and stay toward the channels on the higher side of the spectrum.

 Notated by the bars across the top and the dashed lines going down through the bands is the area relegated by the FCC to amateur radio for the 5.8GHz range.
 As you can see there are channels and spectrum of the channels that exist outside this range.
 These channels are technically off limits in the US as they bleed into other critical radio frequency bands, as shown in the image below.
 Similar markings are also included for Europe, which as a much narrower allowed band.

 Intermodulation Distortion occurs when two signals interfere with each other and either create a harmonic resonance or cancel each other out.
 In our case, the result is the same, it creates interference in the signal which leads to static or loss of signal in the goggles.
 Certain channels can cause IMD between each other, even if they are far away on the spectrum.
 To combat this, the bottom list on the FPV Frequency Reference Chart provides channels that you can use when flying with a group that will avoid the IMD issue.
 The chart gives recommendations for channels depending on the number of people you are flying with.
 You can read up more on Intermodulation Distortion here: Intermodulation Distortion: Destroyer of Group Video

-Dan also posted a video about the chart, which you can watch down below!
-Also, below the video are resources, including a printable version of Dan’s chart and the US Frequency Allocations Chart.
+Here are some other resources, including a printable version of the chart and the US Frequency Allocations Chart.